FinalProject-Garden/garden-backend/README.md

+http://my-garden.surge.sh/#/ ( reload if the page does not load the first time.
+The server is just sleeping )

 # AdonisJs Application

 This repo is the pre-configured project structure to be used for creating ambitious web servers using AdonisJs.